tomayac/local-reverse-geocoder/README.md

 The initial lookup takes quite a while, as the geocoder has to download roughly 300MB of data that it then caches locally (unzipped, this occupies about 1.3GB of disk space).
 All follow-up requests are lightning fast.
-To reduce the time taken to initialize the data, you can manually configure it to only download a specific country from Geonames.
-Do note that when you add a country code into the array, it'll disable geocoder from downloading all 300mb worth of data.
-If you want to re-enable geocoder to download all 300mb worth of data, the countries array will need to be empty.
+To reduce the time taken to initialize the data, you can manually configure it to only download a specific set of countries from Geonames.
+Do note that when you add a country code into the array, it will disable geocoder from downloading all ~300MB worth of data and only load the specified countries' data.
+If you want to re-enable geocoder to download all data, the countries array needs to be empty.

 #### Example of getting data for individual country